 £15 buy some toys for a homeless child.

-Field Lane is a modern charity with a long and interesting past.
-It started in the notorious “Field Lane" area, which has now been incorporated into Saffron Hill, London, EC1.
-Andrew Provan, a London City Missioner, came to the area in 1841 to teach children and young people.
-He established the charity in response to the poverty and problems that he witnessed.Early supporters included Charles Dickens who wrote about the charity’s work in “Household Words".
+Field Lane began life in the notorious “Field Lane" area, the setting for Charles Dicken’s infamous novel, Oliver Twist, .
+Andrew Provan, a London City Missioner, came to the area in 1841 to teach children and young people - upon witnessing the effect of abject poverty and ill health on the residents he established the charity.Early supporters included Charles Dickens who wrote about the charity’s work in “Household Words".
 He also used the area called Field Lane as a setting for Fagin’s den in Oliver Twist.
-Field Lane has continued to provide care and support to the most vulnerable throughout its long history.

-What makes Field Lane different
+What makes Field Lane different..

 Field Lane’s Christian heritage and understanding of society means that it is client centred, acts in a caring manner and ensures dignity and respect for everyone that it works with.
 The charity tailors support to the needs of every individual it works with.
 It provides compassionate, innovative and individualised care whether it is in its community services, supported housing, nursing care or its residential family support centre.